 Why?
 Fermentation was among the earliest ways to preserve food.

 It tends to preserve and increase the levels of protein, nutrients and minerals in food, which our ancestors were usually lacking.
-Anthropologists have noted that humans tend to leave the hunter-gatherer life behind once they discover how to ferment alcohol.
+Anthropologists have noted that early humans tended to leave the hunter-gatherer life behind once they discover how to ferment alcohol.

 So, knowing how to ferment when SHTF will allow you to preserve food in a much safer, healthier way than many other preservation methods allow for.
 Long after your neighbors have run out of rings for their cans, you’ll still have a bounty in the winter.